openvinotoolkit/openvino/samples/python/hello_classification/README.md

-# Hello Classification Python* Sample {#openvino_inference_engine_ie_bridges_python_sample_hello_classification_README}
+# Hello Classification Python Sample {#openvino_inference_engine_ie_bridges_python_sample_hello_classification_README}

-This sample demonstrates how to do inference of image classification models using Synchronous Inference Request API.
+This sample demonstrates how to do inference of image classification models, using Synchronous Inference Request API.
 Models with only 1 input and output are supported.

 The following Python API is used in the application: